 Investigating Dance Pratice 3

 *For completion of this module students are required to select a minimum of 1 and a maximum of 2 options.
 Where a student selects two options only the highest grade awarded will count towards the calculation of the degree classification.

-A wide range of methods are used to meet the diverse learning needs of the student body and to provide a breadth and depth of learning experiences essential for the rigorous training of multi-skilled dance artists in order to maximise their professional opportunities in the highly competitive dance field.
+A wide range of methods is used to meet the diverse learning approaches of the students and to provide a breadth and depth of learning experiences essential for the rigorous training of multi-skilled dance artists in order to maximise their professional opportunities in the highly competitive dance field.

 - Studio based practical classes

 - Individual and group tutorials

 - Educational visits

 - Professional placement and projects

 - Student tour to a range of performance contexts